-Signal mirrors (if equipped)
+Mirror mounted side turn signal indicator (if equipped)

-When the turn signals of the vehicle are activated, the outer portion of the appropriate mirror housing will blink amber.
+When the vehicle turn signals are activated, the outer portion of the mirror housing will blink amber.

 The turn signal feature can be seen by other drivers who may approach from the rear of the vehicle.